Moving to Spain from the United States

 FATCA complications.

-Beyond banking, FATCA affects your ability to open investment accounts, get mortgages, and even hold certain insurance products in Spain.
+Beyond banking, FATCA affects your ability to open investment accounts, get mortgages, and hold certain insurance products in Spain.
 Spanish financial institutions sometimes refuse Americans for brokerage accounts because the reporting burden outweighs the business value.
 Interactive Brokers and Charles Schwab International are common alternatives for Americans abroad who need investment accounts.

 Social Security and the Totalization Agreement.